mikeminor/quickprom/README.md

 Installation:

-Clone the repo<br>
+Clone the repo
-Edit .env to supply your own domain, ACME e-mail, and authentication string.<br>
+Edit .env to supply your own domain, ACME e-mail, and authentication string.
-Make sure to enable ACME in .env or you won't be able to access sites.<br>
+Make sure to enable ACME in .env or you won't be able to access sites.
-Make sure traefik/acme.json has chmod 600 and correct ownership.<br>
+Make sure traefik/acme.json has chmod 600 and correct ownership.
-You can generate your auth with htpasswd -nb user pass<br>
+You can generate your auth with htpasswd -nb user pass docker-compose up -d
-docker-compose up -d<br>